openprocurement/openprocurement.api/docs/source/qualification.rst

 Qualification Operations
 ========================

-When auction is over the qualification process starts.
+When auction is over, the qualification process starts.
 The status of tender is `active.qualification` then.
 Right after results are submitted to Central DB, there is award generated for auction winner.

 Listing awards
 ~~~~~~~~~~~~~~

-The pending award can be retrieved via request to list all awards available:
+The pending award can be retrieved via request to list all available awards:

 .. sourcecode:: http

   GET /tenders/64e93250be76435397e8c992ed4214d1/awards HTTP/1.1

-The award is with `pending` status meaning the fact that procuring entity has
+When the award is in `pending` status, it means that procuring entity has
 to review documents describing the bid and other bidder documents.

 Disqualification